FooBarShebang/codecs_lib/Documentation/Requirements/RE000_library_requirements.md

 **Title:** COBS codec

-**Description:** The library should provide an encoder / decoder based on the COBS algorithm, which is used in the communication with the CFR00101 / MFR00100 type devices.
+**Description:** The library should provide an encoder / decoder based on the COBS algorithm.

 **Verification Method:** A